 Data Processing and Cloud Hosting Business License in Dubai

 The global cloud computing market is projected to exceed USD 1 trillion by 2028, and the Middle East sits at the heart of that expansion.
 Dubai has emerged as a premier digital infrastructure hub, attracting technology companies from across the world seeking a strategically located, well-regulated base.
-For businesses operating in data processing, cloud hosting, and related ICT activities, obtaining a dedicated business licence in Dubai is the logical first step towards capturing this growing demand.
+For businesses operating in data processing, cloud hosting, and related ICT activities, obtaining a dedicated business license in Dubai is the logical first step towards capturing this growing demand.

-What the Licence Covers
+What the License Covers

-The Data Processing and Cloud Hosting Business Licence falls under the ICT category and is classified under ISIC Activity Code 6311.
+The Data Processing and Cloud Hosting Business License falls under the ICT category and is classified under ISIC Activity Code 6311.
 It authorises companies to carry out a broad range of digital infrastructure and data management activities, including:

 Data processing and preparation services